shangll123/lulushang.github.io/docs/CoCoNet/Reproduce.md

 # Section 5: Pubmed search results

 ##### We partially validated the identified trait-relevant tissue/cell types for the GWAS diseases by searching PubMed, by following [this paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007186).

-##### We used an R package [RISmed](https://cran.r-project.org/web/packages/RISmed/index.html) to efficiently count the number of publications in PubMed that contain the names of both the trait and the tissue/cell type either in the abstract or in the title.

 ```R